Saba Capital Management, L.P. Reduces Stake in Mfs High Yield Mu

-On October 3, 2023, Saba Capital Management, L.P.
+On October 5, 2023, Saba Capital Management, L.P.
 (Trades, Portfolio), a New York-based investment firm, executed a significant transaction involving Mfs High Yield Municipal Trust (CMU, Financial).
-The firm reduced its holdings by 6,358 shares at a trade price of $3.1 per share.
-This move has slightly decreased the firm's total shares in CMU to 3,345,223, representing 0.27% of the firm's portfolio and 11.81% of CMU's total shares.
+The firm reduced its holdings by 21,129 shares at a trade price of $3.09 per share.
+This move has slightly decreased the firm's total shares in CMU to 3,324,094, representing 0.27% of their portfolio and 11.73% of CMU's total shares.

 About Saba Capital Management, L.P.
 (Trades, Portfolio)